karschsp/band-names/BAND-NAMES.md

 * The Drink Tokens
 * The Drop Ceilings
 * The Drop Shadows
+* The Dual Citizens
+* The Dust Ruffles
 * The Example Setters
 * The Exotic Concoctions
 * The Extra Innings